andrewmarmion/rntesting/README.md

 Testing react-native testing.

+This repo is a playground for different testing

+## Travis
+Currently running Jest tests on Travis.

+## CircleCI
+Currently running Jest tests on CircleCI

 ## Observations
-Cannot run iOS builds on Circle CI as that requires using the macOS plan which costs
+Cannot run iOS builds on Circle CI as that requires using the macOS plan which costs.
+From previous projects, Bitrise CI has timed on the first test suite when doing Detox testing.

 ## Todo

 * Get Detox working on Travis
-* Get Jest working on CircleCI
+* Bitrise
+* Jenkins